iqbal125/express-postgres-auth/README.md

-complete authentication using postgres node, express, passport and more.
+complete authentication using postgres, node, express, passport and more.